-- details of the name and address and account number(s) of the registered member who holds the shares on behalf of the indirect investor (as they appear on the register of members held by the BP Registrar, Capita Asset Services);
+- details of the name and address and account number(s) of the registered member who holds the shares on behalf of the indirect investor (as they appear on the register of members held by the BP Registrar, Link Asset Services);

 - confirmation that the member is holding those shares on behalf of the indirect investor in the course of a business;

 - details of the number of BP shares held on behalf of the indirect investor and the total amount paid up on those shares (as the average sum paid up per requisitioner must not be less than £100 in nominal value);

 - confirmation that such BP shares are not held by the member on behalf of anyone else or, if they are, that such other persons are not involved in making the requisition (as such shares cannot be counted twice when calculating the support for the requisition);

 - confirmation that at least some of the BP shares confer voting rights (all ordinary and preference shares confer voting rights); and

 - confirmation that the indirect investor has the right to instruct the member on how to exercise those voting rights.